-What can you give someone who has everything?
-What can you and I, mere mortals with failings and shortcomings, give to God Who is the Creator and Sovereign of the universe? *As in earlier devotions, I have taken liberty to amplify word meanings in brackets.
+What do you give someone who has everything?
+What can we, mere mortals with failings and shortcomings, give to the LORD, the Creator and Sovereign of the universe?

-To “give” is to bring, ascribe, or assign to the LORD that which is rightfully due Him.
-The “mighty,” perhaps the mightiest among mankind, or the angels of heaven (i.e., the sons of God, Job 1:6; 2:1; 38:7), owe their being to the LORD.
-The angels, like man, were created to glorify and serve the LORD.
-God is due our praise!
+To “give” is to bring and assign to the LORD what is rightfully due Him.
+The “mighty,” perhaps the mightiest among humanity, or the angels of heaven (i.e., the sons of God, Job 1:6; 2:1; 38:7), owe their being to the LORD.
+Like the angels, we were created to glorify and serve the LORD.
+Our Creator is due our praise!

-Worship and adoration are “due unto His name,” for His names define His divine character and attributes (29:2).
+Worship and adoration are “due unto His name,” for His names define the LORD’s divine character and attributes (29:2).
 When we worship the LORD, we acknowledge He is Creator, Jehovah, Eternal, and Self-Existent God.

-The Power and Presence of the LORD in the Storm (29:3-9)
+The Power and Presence of the LORD in the Storm (Psalm 29:3-9)

-Psalm 29:3-9 – The voice [sound; noise; thunder] of the LORD is upon the waters: the God of glory [honor]thundereth [roars]: the LORD is upon many [great] waters.
+Psalm 29:3-9 – The voice [sound; noise; thunder] of the LORD is upon the waters: the God of glory thundereth [roars]: the LORD is upon many [great] waters.

 4 The voice [sound; noise; thunder] of the LORD is powerful [mighty; strength]; the voice of the LORD is full of majesty [glory; honor].

-5 The voice [sound; noise; thunder] of the LORD breaketh [destroys; crushes; abolishes] the cedars; yea, the LORD breaketh [destroy; crush; abolish] the cedars of Lebanon [known for their beauty and strength] .
+5 The voice [sound; noise; thunder] of the LORD breaketh [destroys; crushes; abolishes] the cedars; yea, the LORD breaketh [destroys; crushes; abolishes] the cedars of Lebanon [known for their beauty and strength].

 6 He [the LORD] maketh them also to skip like a calf [leap or frolic like a young calf]; Lebanon and Sirion [a mountain peak in Lebanon] like a young unicorn [perhaps a one-horned antelope].

-7 The voice [sound; noise; thunder] of the LORD divideth [cut in pieces; engraved] the flames of fire.
+7 The voice [sound; noise; thunder] of the LORD divideth [cuts in pieces; engraved] the flames of fire.

-8 The voice [sound; noise; thunder] of the LORD shaketh [be pained; tremble] the wilderness [desert place]; the LORD shaketh the wilderness of Kadesh [southern Palestine].
+8 The voice [sound; noise; thunder] of the LORD shaketh [trembles] the wilderness [desert]; the LORDshaketh the wilderness of Kadesh [i.e., southern Palestine].

-9 The voice [sound; noise; thunder] of the LORD maketh the hinds [doe or female deer] to calve [give birth], and discovereth [make bare; uncover] the forests: and in his temple [palace; sanctuary] doth every one speak [command] of his glory [honor; great reputation].
+9 The voice [sound; noise; thunder] of the LORD maketh the hinds [doe or female deer] to calve [give birth], and discovereth [make bare; uncover] the forests: and in his temple [heavenly palace; His sanctuary] doth every one speak of his glory [honor; reputation].

-The psalm concludes with an assurance that when storms are raging, we can take comfort remembering the LORD is sovereign over Creation.
+Psalm 29 concluded by assuring God’s people that when storms rage, we can take comfort in remembering the LORD our God is sovereign over Creation.
 To Him, the floodwaters, though powerful and frightening, are His footstool, and He is the everlasting King (29:10).
 The LORD is the source of strength and peace for His people!

-Closing thought – Storms come in various forms.
-Some are natural occurrences like the thunderstorm described in Psalm 29.
-Other storms are deeply personal and bring emotional upheavals, physical sufferings, and paralyzing fears.
-Those storms can come in waves, rushing in upon our lives and reminding us even the strongest are vulnerable.
-Yet, storms can also remind us to look to the God of heaven, for “the LORD sitteth King for ever…[and]will bless His people with peace” (29:11).
+Storms come in various forms.
+Some are natural occurrences (as portrayed in Psalm 29).
+Other storms are profoundly personal and bring emotional upheavals, physical suffering, and paralyzing fear.
+Those storms come in waves that rush over us and remind us even the strongest are vulnerable.